Coronavirus Disease 2019

 Map Displaying COVID Counts and CDC’s Social Vulnerability by Census Tract (updated weekly) :

-A number of factors, including poverty, lack of access to transportation, and crowded housing may weaken a community’s ability to prevent human suffering and financial loss in a disaster.
+Many factors, including poverty, lack of access to transportation, and crowded housing may weaken a community’s ability to prevent human suffering and financial loss in a disaster.
 These factors are known as social vulnerability.
 This information is intended to identify neighborhoods that may suffer more during the COVID-19 pandemic.
 This map shows the approximate number of people in each census tract that have tested positive for the virus that causes COVID-19 and what the social vulnerability is for that area.

 Rock County Infection and Hospitalization Projections (updated periodically) :